Find Affordable College Courses

 $6,041 Average Tuition & Fees

-Saint Paul College ranked #7 on this year’s Best Value Child Development & Family Studies Schools in the Plains States Region list.
-Located in the city of Saint Paul, Saint Paul College is a public school with a medium-sized student population.
+Saint Paul College came in at #7 in this year’s edition of the Best Value Child Development & Family Studies Schools in the Plains States Region ranking.
+Located in the city of Saint Paul, Saint Paul College is a public school with a moderately-sized student population.

 Saint Paul College undergraduate students pay an average of $6,041 in tuition and fees each year.

-Minnesota State University - Mankato came in at #8 in this year’s edition of the Best Value Child Development & Family Studies Schools in the Plains States Region ranking.
-Located in the small city of Mankato, Minnesota State Mankato is a public college with a large student population.
+Minnesota State University - Mankato landed the #8 spot in the 2023 rankings for the best value human development and family studies programs.
+Located in the small city of Mankato, Minnesota State Mankato is a public school with a large student population.

-Read full report on Human Development & Family Studies at Minnesota State University - Mankato
+Full Human Development & Family Studies at Minnesota State University - Mankato Report

 $6,840 Average Tuition & Fees